 mapped[key] = raw_record.get(key)

-# 2. Coerce types & units
+# 2. Coerce timestamps

-mapped["signoff_timestamp_utc"] = parse_utc_timestamp(str(mapped["signoff_timestamp_utc"]))
+mapped["signoff_timestamp_utc"] = parse_utc_timestamp(

-# 3. Validate against schema
+# 3. Validate against canonical schema

 record = CanonicalMRORecord(**mapped)